ishan0102/sf-travel-analysis/README.md

 # sf-travel-analysis
-Analysis of San Francisco travel to determine how to optimize a ridesharing service
+Project for a client.
+Analysis of San Francisco travel to determine how to optimize a ridesharing service.